NDLUG/ndlug.org/content/member/pchun/index.md

 <br>
-Apart from my computer science related coursework, extracurriculars, and interests, I like to dance, play the piano, and play basketball
+Apart from my computer science related coursework, extracurriculars, and interests, I like to dance, play the piano, and play basketball.
 <br>
 <br>